jodichris17/jodichris17.github.io/website/docs/reading-list.md

 This is a collection of some articles, books and papers I have read and recommend to others.

+## 2025

+### Books 2025

+- [Emotitude by Josua Iwan Wahyudi](https://www.library.sbr.sch.id/index.php?p=show_detail&id=22299&keywords=): This book provides practical tips that can be applied in our daily lives so that we can have a good emotional attitude (emotitude).
+Ultimately, with good emotion, we can also develop further in the area of ​​self-control.
+Iwan describes emotional intelligence very well, I am sure that not only will you be blessed, but you will also see life from a different perspective and you will be a blessing to others wherever you are.

 ## 2021

 ### Articles 2021